Using Composer to Manage Plugins and Deploy to WP Engine

 ·

-Recently we went over how to do branched deploys to WP Engine with GitHub Actions.
-Today, I would like to dive a bit deeper into managing plugin dependencies with Composer when deploying to WP Engine.
+We recently covered how to do branched deploys to WP Engine with GitHub Actions.
+Today, let’s explore managing plugin dependencies with Composer when deploying to WP Engine.

 Here is what we’ll be covering: